Averroes and Porphyry

 Medicine was another field that saw great achievements.
 Al-Razi (known in the West as Rhazes) was the most famous physician of his time and was also a chemist and philosopher.
 He wrote the Kitab al-Hawi (Liber continens) and a monograph on smallpox and measles, which remained two of the most important works on medicine in Europe for several centuries.
 Al-Razi drew inspiration from the Greek greats Galen and Hippocrates, but he did so critically, even writing a book called Doubts about Galen, in which he questioned and critically evaluated some of Galen’s ideas.
 He was an opponent of quacks and a champion of the scientific method, conducting one of the earliest clinical trials in history, in which he investigated whether bloodletting could treat meningitis.

-In 969 CE Al-Hakim, one of the Fatimid Caliphate (Shia rulers who claimed their descent from Fatima, daughter of the Prophet Mohammed) built the city of Cairo.
+In 969 CE Al-Hakim, one of the Fatimid Caliphate (Shia rulers who claimed their descent from Fatima, daughter of the Prophet Muhammad) built the city of Cairo.
 With the Al-Azhar Mosque and university at its heart, Cairo became another center of learning.
 The Arab polymath Abū Ali al-Hassan ibn al-Haytham went there from Basra in about 1000.
 He is regarded as one of history’s greatest physicists, ranked between Archimedes and Isaac Newton.
-Al-Haytham’s most famous work is Kitab al-Manazir (The Book of Optics) shaped our understanding of vision, optics and light.
+Al-Haytham’s most famous work, Kitab al-Manazir (The Book of Optics), shaped our understanding of vision, optics and light.

 The structure of the human eye according to Ibn al-Haytham.